prahladyeri/benchthemall/README.md

 Bench Them All!
 ===============

-This repo aims to add a collection of scripts written in various languages written to benchmark performance of various server platforms from a single client.
+This repo aims to add a collection of scripts written in various languages (presently only php) written to benchmark performance of various server platforms from a single client.

 Each script gauges performance based on the following three values: